zackmwangi/lemoniced/README.md

 > - Reusability of modules makes it easy to share and collaborate across teams A wide community of Terraform users also exists where solutions to known problems can be sourced from the community.

 #### Q5: How would you design and implement a secure CI/CD architecture for microservice deployment using GitOps?
 Take a scenario of 20 microservices developed using different languages and deploying to an orchestrated environment like Kubernetes.
 (You can add a low-level architectural diagram)
 ##### Ans:
+> Security in Micro-Service architecture using GitOps on K8s with the services in different languages:
+- ****
+- ****
+- ****
+- ****

 #### Q6: You notice React Native builds are failing intermittently.
 What’s your debugging process?
 ##### Ans:

+- **Review build logs** for error patterns
+> - Log messages are the go-to first contact as they have a high likelihood to contain significant pointers to root causes.
+- **Check for resource constraints** (CPU, memory)
+> - Build process are usually resource intensive and we need to isolate the resource constraints as possible cause
+- **Verify dependencies** and their versions
+> - Third-party libraries are a common cause of build failures on frontends especially due to the high velocity of version releases and therefore high likelihood of conflicts.
+- **Test on different machines/environments**
+> - This isolates for differences in environmental factors such as architecture flags, paths,etc
+- **Implement retry logic for flaky steps**
+> - Retries may be used to get across highly flaky/intermittent steps, as may arise in cases of shared resources.
+- **Use profiling tools** to identify bottlenecks
+> - Such tools give reports and indicators of which steps use the most resources.
+- **Consider parallelizing** build processes
+> - Steps that do not have inter-dependencies and can be done in parallel should be parallelized to save on time and resources.s

 ---